Events and festivals to visit during your stay in Bali

 Late October – Taman Baca, Ubud.

 Staying in luxurious accommodation in Ubud lends a lot of time for contemplating life, reading new books, and getting creative through journaling.
 If you can see yourself by the pool, pen in hand and tropical fruit smoothie by your side, then perhaps you’d like to book your Bali villa to coincide with this event.
-Since 2004, the Ubud Writers Festival or UWRF has been, as they say themselves, “an annual pilgrimage for lovers of literature and conversation”.
+Since 2004, the Ubud Writers Festival or UWRF has been, as they say, themselves, “an annual pilgrimage for lovers of literature and conversation”.
 Each year a new theme is chosen, often relating to a particular Hindu deity.
-There are hundred events to choose from that revolve around the value of meaningful dialogue and cross-cultural exchange in the form of hands on workshops, invigorating performances, and literary lunches.
-There is another entire section focused on traditional food and cooking classes as well as several free events such as book launches and spoken word offerings.
+There are a hundred events to choose from that revolve around the value of meaningful dialogue and cross-cultural exchange in the form of hands-on workshops, invigorating performances, and literary lunches.
+There is another entire section focused on traditional food and cooking classes as well as several free events such as book launches and spoken-word offerings.

 In addition to the incredible opportunities the festival provides its attendees, the UWRF has also created what is called the Emerging Writers Program.
 15 Indonesian novelists, poets and playwrights are selected, flown to Bali, and are then guided in a collaboration to launch the annual Anthology.
 Of these fifteen, one lucky writer is offered the chance to take part in Australia’s Rising Stars writer’s program in Melbourne.
-Every year, the winning writer’s work offer the world a glimpse into the culture and lives of some of Indonesia’s most remote and unknown villages that many Australians will never see first hand.
-Not only is this a rich and rewarding experience but it is a step towards inclusive communication between the worlds people.
+Every year, the winning writer’s work offers the world a glimpse into the culture and lives of some of Indonesia’s most remote and unknown villages that many Australians will never see first-hand.
+Not only is this a rich and rewarding experience but it is a step towards inclusive communication between the people of the world.

 Bali Rice Harvest Festival